openshift/enhancements/enhancements/dns/plugins.md

 #### Mitigation 4

 Test utilization using multiple `Servers` with multiple `Upstreams`.
-Add a warning in the documentation that adding a large number of forwarders may incur a performance penalty or hit memory limits.
+Include a warning in the documentation that states "adding a large number of forwarders may incur a performance penalty or hit memory limits".
+It's also possible for the operator to increase the amount of resources (i.e. memory) requested based on the number of `Servers`.

 ## Design Details